ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 So it would be natural that when ``-XLinearTypes`` and ``-XQuantifiedConstraint`` are both on, we'd allow additive product on given constraints.
-This presumably would be a rather mild extension (though some care would be required to make sure that the resulting algorithm remains guess-free).
+This presumably would be a rather mild extension (though some (possibly a lot of!) care would be required to make sure that the resulting algorithm remains guess-free).

 But this is a little bothersome, we'd have to settle on syntax too.
 So before dedicating work to this sort of thing, we'd rather that a real